 This Label subclass represents a group of related options that the user can cycle through by pressing a specified hotkey.
+It has the following attributes:

 key The hotkey keycode to display, e.g. 'CUSTOM\A'.

 label The string (or a function that returns a string) to display after the hotkey.